shaik1002/biggitlabbomb/doc/user/group/saml_sso/group_sync.md

 - Only an administrator can manage memberships of any group including access levels.
 - Users cannot:
   - Share a project with other groups.

-    NOTE:
-    This limits the use of groups in other product features such as [adding a group as a Code Owner](../../project/codeowners/index.md#add-a-group-as-a-code-owner).

   - Invite members to a project created in a group.

 To enable global group memberships lock: